cotsafv/pld---DEPRECIATED--SITE-REMOVRED---HTML-STILL-WORKS/README.md

 you can use other static webservices like Netlify
 <br>
 <h1>
-  If you have zero idea on what you just typed, its ok.
+  If you have zero idea on what you just heard, its ok.
 Just go to <a href="http://pldmoe.netlify.app"> my website </a> and start playing!
 </h1>

 <h2>Happy Gaming!</h2>